tommyvct/tommyvct.github.io/README.md

     **It works**!
 But it looks very basic and some fine-tuning is needed.

 3. Choose a theme
+    > Jekyll itself is a ruby program that converts Markdown documents into `.html` webpages against a set of template, called a "theme".

-    Click on the `Choose a theme` button on the previous step, a list of available themes and examples will be shown:
+    Click on the `Choose a theme` button on the previous step, a list of available themes and examples will be shown like this:
     ![](images/themeChooser.png)
     Choose the one you like and click on `Select theme`.

     > GitHub Pages may bring you to a `README.md` editor after you selected a theme.
 This file is irrelevant and will not be used by the website.
 However, as you may already see, it contains helpful information on how to tweak the theme.
 It is recommended to leave it as-is for future reference.

     We'll be using the `Slate` theme from now on.
     After choosing a theme, the website will look like this:
     ![](images/slateVanilla.png)